 Pneumococcal disease is treated with antibiotics.

-People with serious pneumococcal disease may need to go to hospital.
+Some people with a severe illness may need to go to hospital.